VikashKumarX/Aws_DevopsProj/AWs_Automated Setup of Multi Tier App/README.md

 ### Bash Script for DB

-- In Project-1, we have setup our 3-Tier Application manually.
-This time we will create bash scripts to automate our VM creation/provisioning through Vagrantfile.
+- We will create bash scripts to automate our VM creation/provisioning through Vagrantfile.

 - First we will create `mysql.sh` file for our database.
 ```sh